BAK2K3/hard-drivers/TESTING.md

     * On all pages where the content fits within the Viewport Control, ensure the positioning of the content remains proportionate, and scales equally and proportionately.
 * Ensure that on mobile devices (or on small horizontal viewports), the Navbar collapses, providing a taller vertical Viewport Control.
 * Ensure that on all pages, the distance between the "Logo" and the individual page heading is equal, and the dropdown menu fits perfectly between the two.
-* Ensure that on the Home and About pages, the text size is adjusted by the specified amount on specified viewports:
+* Ensure that on the _"Home"_ and _"About"_ pages, the text size is adjusted by the specified amount on specified viewports:
     * Ensure that on all viewports, all text is visible and legible.

 **Home Page**: